MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/limits-specifications-teams.md

 |Duração do evento | 4 horas |
 |Eventos simultâneos Ao vivo em execução em uma organização Microsoft 365 ou Office 365 <sup>1</sup> | 15 |

-<sup>1</sup> Você pode agendar quantos Eventos Ao vivo quiser, mas só pode executar 15 de cada vez.
-Assim que o produtor entra em um evento ao vivo, ele será considerado em andamento.
-O produtor que tentar participar do 16° evento ao vivo receberá uma mensagem de erro.
+<sup>1</sup> You can schedule as many Live Events as you want, but you can only run 15 at a time.
+As soon as the producer joins a live event, it's considered to be running.
+The producer who attempts to join the 16th live event gets an error.

-Para obter mais informações sobre eventos ao vivo do Teams e uma comparação entre eventos ao vivo do Teams e Transmissão de Reunião do Skype, vá para [Eventos ao vivo do Teams e Transmissão de Reunião do Skype](teams-live-events/plan-for-teams-live-events.md#teams-live-events-and-skype-meeting-broadcast).
+Para obter mais informações sobre eventos ao vivo, acesse eventos [ao vivo do Teams](teams-live-events/plan-for-teams-live-events.md#teams-live-events).
 Confira também [Agendar um evento ao vivo do Teams](https://support.microsoft.com/office/schedule-a-teams-live-event-7a9ce97c-e1cd-470f-acaf-e6dfc179a0e2).

 > [!IMPORTANT]
 > **O limite de eventos ao vivo do Microsoft 365 cresce**